-Delete a Program - 10: Stage 1 2x2 -
+Delete a Program 10: Stage 1 2x2

 By using the "PM2" or "PM3" encoder it is possible to select a preset to be deleted.

-Pressing the "ENTER" button on a selected preset will bring up the "[Enter] to Delete." page Showing the selected preset.
+Pressing the "ENTER" button on a selected preset will bring up the "[Enter] to Delete" page, showing the selected preset.

-For example, if we want to delete the preset 10, "Stage 1 2x2", the screen will be the following:
+For example, if we want to delete the preset 10, "Stage 1 2x2", the screen will show the following:

-[ENTER] to Delete 10: Stage 1 2x2
+[Enter] to Delete 10: Stage 1 2x2

-Confirming the deletion by pressing "ENTER" again, will force the DS-SP24 to erase the selected preset and the following transitory screen will appear:
+Confirm the deletion by pressing "ENTER" again.
+This will force the DS-SP36 to erase the selected preset and the following transition screen will appear:

-Erasing Xover Memory.
+Erasing Xover Memory.....
 10: Stage 1 2x2

-Once the preset is deleted, the above screen will disappear returning to the following screen:
+Once the preset is deleted, the above screen will disappear, returning to the following screen:

-PROGRAM UTILITY Delete a Program
+- Delete a Program -